NoamRabi/dbbench_pliops_integration/README.md

 Pre-Defined values
 ==================
 The following values are predefined and can be changed:
-1. MAX_PLIOPS_KEY - Is used to determine the maximum size of the key supported by pliops, it's planned to be removed in future versions.
-                    (default value 128B)
-2. MAX_PLIOPS_READ_BUFFER - define the size of the buffer used to read objects from the DB, since we are reading objetcs in parallel, setting this value to big size will overload the server DRAM. (default value - 500B)
+1. MAX_PLIOPS_READ_BUFFER - define the size of the buffer used to read objects from the DB, since we are reading objetcs in parallel, setting this value to big size will overload the server DRAM. (default value - 500B)